-2. There exist a number of different types of area-based conservation/management measures that are applied in marine and coastal areas.
-Such areas can be categorized in different ways and are not necessarily mutually exclusive.
-These area-based conservation/management measures can be generally categorized as:
+- 2. There exist a number of different types of area-based conservation/management measures that are applied in marine and coastal areas.
+Such measures can be categorized in different ways and are not necessarily mutually exclusive.
+These area-based conservation/management measures can be generally categorized as: - (a) Marine and coastal protected areas: Article 2 of the Convention defines a "protected area" as a geographically defined area which is designated or regulated and managed to achieve specific conservation objectives; - (b) Territories and areas governed and managed by indigenous peoples and local communities: in these types of approaches, some or all of the governance and/or management authority is often ceded to the indigenous peoples and local communities, and conservation objectives are often tied to food security and access to resources for indigenous peoples and local communities;

-- (a) Marine and coastal protected areas: Article 2 of the Convention defines a "protected area" as a geographically defined area which is designated or regulated and managed to achieve specific conservation objectives; - (b) Areas managed by indigenous peoples and local communities: in these types of approaches, some or all of the management authority is often ceded to the indigenous peoples and local communities, and conservation objectives are often tied to food security and access to resources for indigenous peoples and local communities; - (c) Area-based fisheries management measures: these are formally established, spatially defined fishery management and/or conservation measures, implemented to achieve one or more intended fishery outcomes.
+- (c) Area-based fisheries management measures: these are formally established, spatially defined fishery management and/or conservation measures, implemented to achieve one or more intended fishery outcomes.
 The outcomes of these measures are commonly related to sustainable use of the fishery.
 However, they can also often include protection of, or reduction of impact on, biodiversity, habitats, or ecosystem structure and function; - (d) Other sectoral area-based management approaches: there are a range of area-based measures applied in other sectors at different scales and for different purposes.
-These include, for example, Particularly Sensitive Sea Areas (areas designated by the International Maritime Organization for protection from damage by international maritime activities because of ecological, socioeconomic or scientific significance), Areas of Particular Environmental Interest (areas of the seafloor designated by the International Seabed Authority for protection from damage by deep-seabed mining because of biodiversity and ecosystem structure and function), as well as conservation measures in other sectors.
+These include, for example, Particularly Sensitive Sea Areas (areas designated by the International Maritime Organization for protection from damage by international maritime activities because of ecological, socioeconomic or scientific significance), Areas of Particular Environmental Interest (areas of the seafloor designated by the International Seabed Authority for protection from damage by deep-seabed mining because of biodiversity and ecosystem structure and function), approaches within national work on marine spatial planning, as well as conservation measures in other sectors.